This Guide will teach you everything you need to know about Drip Irrigation.

-It is used to determine water pressure in drip irrigation system.
+It is used to determine water pressure in the drip irrigation system.

 This value used for control water flow.
 They made up of plastic and iron material

 The flush valve is placed at the end of the sub-Maine pipe it uses to flush out dirt.

 Non -return valve is useful to stop return water toward the water pump.

 It helps to prevent sucking of mud by the drippers and release air in the drip irrigation system.